AriFordsham/GHCWiki/prelude710/list.md

 There are a number of concerns with the generalizations proposed for GHC 7.10.
 Some of these could be ignored, but the volume of concerns is in itself somewhat concerning.

 - Foldable has lots of class members.
 While the minimal definition is foldMap, in GHC 7.8 it contains 8 fold functions.
-In the Foldable/Traversable extension many members have been added, including sum, product, maximum, minimum.
+In the Foldable/Traversable extension many additional members have been added, including sum, product, maximum, minimum.
 There is no obvious bound on the number of specialized folds that could be added.

 - Traversable contains both Monad and Applicative variants for each function, and following the Applicative-Monad proposal, the Monad variants (mapM and sequence) are now redundant.
 As a consequence, the derived functions forM and for are also duplicates.